 The OFDNA Board of Directors may call a Special Membership Meeting by its majority vote.
 Notice of a Special Membership Meeting may be provided by any attempt deemed reasonable by the majority vote of the Board of Directors to provide Membership notice at least seven (7) days prior to the Special Membership Meeting and shall meet the requirements of notice set forth in Section 1 of this Article.

-of Directors may place an item on the agenda.
+The Chair of the OFDNA Board of Directors shall prepare the agenda for General and Special Meetings of the Membership.
+Any Member of the Board of Directors may place an item on the agenda.
 Any OFDNA Members may move to add an item to the agenda for such meetings.
 Adoption of that motion requires a second and majority vote.

 Any General or Special Membership Meeting, Board of Directors Meeting or committee meeting is open to any person to observe.
-Non members may participate in discussions if approved by a majority of the OFDNA Board.
+Non-members may participate in discussions if approved by a majority of the OFDNA Board.
 The Board Member presiding over the meeting may regulate the order and length of discussions and limit them to relevant points.

-Section 6 Procedures:
+Section 6 Procedures.

 The OFDNA shall follow Robert’s Rules of Order (Revised) in the conduct of its business unless other procedures are required by these Bylaws.
 The OFDNA shall publish all General and Special Meeting and Board of Director Meetings Minutes following Board approval by posting them on its website.
 It is not the intent of this provision that OFDNA must retain any document for any specified period of time.

-ARTICLE V Board of Directors and Officers of the OFDNA
+ARTICLE V. Board of Directors and Officers of the OFDNA.

-Section 1 Board of Directors:
+Section 1.
+Board of Directors.

-nominated by any OFDNA Member.
+The OFDNA shall be governed by a Board of Directors elected by a majority of the OFDNA Membership present at a General Membership Meeting called to conduct the election, by a ballot containing the names of declared candidates and provide the opportunity to include the names of additional candidates nominated by any OFDNA Member.
 Any Member of OFDNA shall be eligible for nomination to membership on the Board of Directors.
-The Board of Directors shall be comprised of SEVEN (7) Members, each of whom shall be elected for two year terms.
+The Board of Directors shall be comprised of no fewer than SEVEN (7) Members, each of whom shall be elected for two-year terms.
 The majority of the odd number of Directors shall be elected in one year and the remaining minority number of Directors shall be elected the next year.

-Vice-Chair, and Secretary/Treasurer but the Board may add additional officers as it deems necessary for effective operation of the OFDNA.
+Each year The Board of Directors shall determine the number of officers it shall elect from its members.
+There shall be at least three (3) officers, a Chair, Vice-Chair, and Secretary/Treasurer but the Board may add additional officers as it deems necessary for effective operation of the OFDNA.
 Each officer shall be elected from the Members of the Board of Directors by a majority vote of the members of the Board of Directors.

-Section 3 Duties of the Officers:
+Section 3.
+Duties of the Officers.